rorymcd98/encord-frontend-challenge/README.md

 # To run:

-The JSON server should start concurrently.
+The JSON server should start concurrently (apologies npm users :))

 `yarn build && yarn preview`